philmcminn/eyup-testing/README.md

-# EyUp Java Testing, 7/12/22
+# EyUp Java Testing – 7th December 2022

-## Phil McMinn
+### Talk Slides

-The slides for the presentation can be found [here](https://github.com/philmcminn/eyup-testing/blob/main/presentation/testing.pdf).
+The slides for the talk can be found [here](https://github.com/philmcminn/eyup-testing/blob/main/presentation/testing.pdf).

+You may need to refer to these during the practical part of the session below.

-### Instructions for the Practical Part of the Lecture
+### Practical

 Navigate to the `uk.ac.shef` package (in the `code` directory of this repository) and open the `BuggyClass.java` class.